 Grab your camera and witness the worlds largest sheet of falling water.
 From above on a 12 or 25 minute scenic helicopter flip over Victoria Falls.
 With multiple departure times throughout the day, a guide will collect you from your hotel and transfer you for a 15 minute road transfer to the helipad for a pre-flight safety briefing.
 Buckle up as the helicopter circles over the Falls, Batoka Gorge and loops over Livingstone Island towards Victoria Falls National Park.
 This must be pre-booked with one of our travel designer.

+A visit to Devil’s Pool is one of our top recommended activities in Victoria Falls.
 Not your humdrum infinity pool – catch a glimpse of the sheer 100m drop of the Falls from the edge of Devil’s Pool on a 2 and a half hour tour to Livingstone Island on the Zambian side.
 Starting in Livingstone, join your guide on a boat journey up the channels of the Zambezi towards the island where Dr David Livingstone first witnessed “The Smoke that Thunders”.
 Once on the island, you will learn about the history of the Falls – from an ancient sacrificial site to receiving World Heritage status.